ThakurSaad/tour-management-system/README.md

 1. `GET /tours`
    <br>
-   Get all the tours
+   - Get all the tours
    <br>
-   The client can select some specific fields for getting the information he needs as query.
+    -The client can select some specific fields for getting the information he needs as query.
    <br>
-   Example: `/tours?fields=name,image`
+   - Example: `/tours?fields=name,image`
    <br>
-   Is paginated.
+   - Is paginated.
    <br>
-   The client can send a field (e.g. `price`) as query to `sort` the data with it.
+   - The client can send a field (e.g. `price`) as query to `sort` the data with it.
    <br>
    Example: `/tours?sort=price`
    <br>